Guide

 Deterministic Routing and Schema Enforcement

-Routing logic relies on deterministic partition keys derived from query_hash modulo the number of downstream consumer partitions.
-The formula partition_id = int(query_hash, 16) % NUM_PARTITIONS guarantees that all plan variants for a specific query fingerprint land on the same processing worker.
-This preserves temporal ordering and simplifies baseline delta calculations.
-The routing table remains immutable during pipeline execution and refreshes only during controlled deployment windows.
-For teams evaluating message broker configurations, Using Kafka for Async Query Plan Ingestion at Scale provides detailed partitioning benchmarks and retention policies.
+Routing relies on deterministic partition keys derived from query_hash.
+The formula partition_id = int(query_hash, 16) % NUM_PARTITIONS guarantees that all plan variants for a given query fingerprint land on the same partition and therefore the same processing worker.
+This preserves temporal ordering per fingerprint and simplifies the baseline delta calculations that feed regression thresholds.
+The routing table remains immutable during pipeline execution and refreshes only during controlled deployment windows, because changing NUM_PARTITIONS remaps every fingerprint and temporarily breaks ordering guarantees.

 Production-Ready Async Implementation

-Platform teams typically implement this ingestion layer using Python’s asyncio ecosystem, leveraging non-blocking I/O to handle thousands of concurrent connections without thread contention.
-The core worker loop follows a predictable accumulation, validation, and dispatch pattern.
+Platform teams typically implement this ingestion layer with Python’s asyncio ecosystem, using non-blocking I/O to service thousands of concurrent producer connections without thread contention.
+The core worker loop follows a predictable validate → accumulate → dispatch pattern, with batching on both a size and a time trigger so that low-traffic fingerprints are never stranded in a partial batch.

 PYTHON